top of page

 Throughout the trek, listen to songs of different families of Hoolocks Gibbons who have made Elopa their home.

-In the evening, learn the traditional 'Idu trapping' and settle into your tents at Elopa Plateau before we gather by the fire for a night of storytelling & reflecting.
+In the evening, settle into your tents at Elopa Plateau before we gather by the fire for a night of storytelling & reflecting.

 *The trek will be moderate-difficult and will be done at a leisurely pace.